zun-liang/zun-liang/README.md

 ### I am a self-taught Front End Developer 👩🏻‍💻

-<p>I am enthusiastic about numbers and text, finding joy in the meticulous process of coding.
+<p>I am enthusiastic about the coding process of transforming ideas into dynamic, interactive realities.
 I thrive on the challenges of debugging and problem-solving.
 To know more about my work and the person behind it, check out my <a target="_blank" href="https://zunldev.com">website</a> ✨.</p>

 ### Where to Find Me ୧ ‧₊˚📫⋆｡°✩
 [![Static Badge](https://img.shields.io/badge/%E2%9C%89%EF%B8%8F-contact%40zunldev.com-pink?style=for-the-badge)](mailto:contact@zunldev.com)